RZZT/Company-Documents/Drafts/draft-resolutions.md

 It is current practice not to provide a physical place for the meeting in notices because there is no single location and IRC or Mumble is used.
 This amendment makes it clear that a place for the meeting does not need to be specified if the meeting will not occur in a designated physical location.

-## Draft Resolution 2018-5: Details for notice of Directors' meetings
+## Special Resolution 2019-5: Details for notice of Directors' meetings

 **Proposed by:** Mozart Olbrycht-Palmer